-Each course stands alone as a unit of study and is not dependent upon prerequisite training with the exception of MBC1233 Diagnostic Coding I must be completed before MBC1235 Diagnostic Coding II and MBC1137 CPT-Ancillary Guidelines and Application must be completed before MBC1139 CPT-Surgery Guidelines and Application.
+Each course stands alone as a unit of study unless prerequisite is required as noted by the asterisk () in the below outline.
 A student may enter the program at the beginning of any course and continue through the sequence until completion of all courses.
 Career and Life Development (AH101) is required for students and is taken online.